NoobOS/cookery/README.md

 # Noob OS

-To build Noob OS we need different sources from remote so read below instructions carefully.
+To build Noob OS we need different sources from different repo, so read below instructions carefully.

+**Clone this (cookery) repo and follow the following instructions carefully.**

+This will be the _work_ and _root_ directory for the OS

 ## Build